jankazil/isd-lite-data/README.md

 All test scripts demonstrate usage and serve as functional examples.
 See:

 - `test_ncei_download_stations.py`
-  Download the ISD station metadata file (`isd-history.txt`) and save it locally.
+  Download the ISDLite station metadata file (`isd-history.txt`) and save it locally.

 - `test_data_stations.py`
   Initialize the station metadata database and print all available country and US state codes.